-Principal Amount S\$526 million Denomination The Class A-1 B form and are issu S\$1,000 each or excess thereof.
-Currency of The Class A-1 Bor Payments Singapore Dollars.
-Interest payme repayments on the Singapore Dollars.
-1::00 nount Too per cent.
-100 per cent. uo US\$175 million US\$200 million Bonds are in registered ssued in denominations of or multiples of S\$1,000 in The Class A-2 Bonds are in registered form and are issued in denominations of US\$50,000 each or multiples of US\$50,000 in excess thereof.
+FEATURES CLASS A-1 BONDS CLASS A-2 BONDS CLASS B BONDS Issue Price 100 per cent.
+100 per cent.
+100 per cent.
+Principal Amount S\$[462] million US\$[220] million US\$[200] million Denomination The Class A-1 Bonds are in registered form and are issued in denominations of \$\$1,000 each or multiples of \$\$1,000 in excess thereof.
+The Class A-2 Bonds are in registered form and are issued in denominations of US\$50,000 each or multiples of US\$50,000 in excess thereof.
 The Class B Bonds are in registered form and are issued in denominations of US\$1,000 each or multiples of US\$1,000 in excess thereof.
-Interest repayments Singapore nds are denominated in The Class A-2 Bonds are denominated in US Dollars.
-The Class B Bonds are denominated in US Dollars. nts and principal Class A-1 Bonds are in Interest payments and principal repayments on the Class A-2 Bonds are in US Dollars.
+Currency of Payments The Class A-1 Bonds are denominated in Singapore Dollars.
+The Class A-2 Bonds are denominated in US Dollars.
+The Class B Bonds are denominated in US Dollars.
+Interest payments and principal repayments on the Class A-1 Bonds are in Singapore Dollars.
+Interest payments and principal repayments on the Class A-2 Bonds are in US Dollars.
 Interest payments and principal repayments on the Class B Bonds are in US Dollars.
-Note to Class B Bondholders: denominated Class B Bonds but who do not regard US Dollars as their investment currency base, should be aware that they may be subject to exchange rate fluctuations between their investment currency base and the US Dollar.
+Note to Class B Bondholders: Investors who invest in US Dollar- denominated Class B Bonds but who do not regard US Dollars as their investment currency base, should be aware that they may be subject to exchange rate fluctuations between their investment currency base and the US Dollar.
 Such fluctuations may result in foreign exchange losses for Class B Bondholders.
 A Class B Bondholder who is a direct Securities Account holder of CDP and has applied for CDP's Direct Crediting Service (allowing CDP to credit cash distributions into his designated bank account) will be directly credited his interest payments and principal repayment in the Singapore Dollar equivalent of the US Dollar